View-Invariant, Occlusion-Robust Probabilistic Embedding for Human Pose: Experiments

 Note that H3.6M is the only dataset we use for training our models in this paper.
 The following datasets are used {\bf only for testing and not for any training}:

-\paragraph{MPI-INF-3DHP (3DHP)}\cite{mehta2017monocular} 3DHP is a more recent human pose dataset that contains $14$ diverse camera views and scenarios, covering more pose variations than H3.6M~\cite{mehta2017monocular}.
+\paragraph{MPI-INF-3DHP (3DHP)}\cite{mehta2017monocular} 3DHP is a more recent human pose dataset that contains $14$ diverse camera views and scenarios, covering more pose variations than H3.6M.
 We use $11$ cameras from this dataset and exclude the $3$ cameras with overhead views.
 Similar to H3.6M, we remove near-duplicate 3D poses, resulting in $6824$ frames per camera.
 We use all 8 subjects from the train split of 3DHP.
-For temporal embeddings, we use clips of 0.5$s$ centered at these $6824$ frames for retrieval experiments.
-We note that videos from 3DHP are either at 25Hz or 50Hz.
+For temporal embeddings, we use $0.5$-second clips centered at these $6824$ frames for the single-pose retrieval experiments.
+We note that videos from 3DHP are either $25$ or $50$ FPS.

 \paragraph{3D Poses in the Wild (3DPW)}\cite{vonMarcard2018} 3DPW contains $60$ videos of human poses captured in the wild with realistic occlusions.
 We use this dataset to evaluate our occlusion-robust models and related baselines in terms of pose retrieval.
 We split the test set originally proposed in~\cite{vonMarcard2018} by randomly selecting $45\%$ of the video sequences for query samples, and the rest for index samples.
 We evenly downsample the video frames by $2$, and only include a query sample if (1) its four 2D torso keypoints (left shoulder, right shoulder, left hip, right hip) are available, and (2) there exists at least one sample in the index set whose 3D pose is less than $0.1$ NP-MPJPE apart.
 Due to the randomness in splitting query/index videos, we sample $5$ splits and report the averaged results for our experiments on this dataset.